 The tuition fee covers the following program components:

-- Content and logistics for field programs in San Francisco, Tanzania, India, and Italy
+- Content and logistics for field programs in San Francisco, Malawi, India, and Italy

 - Cost of all lecturers who provide instruction to students in the following courses:

 - Politics, Ethics, and Food Security